Fatma-Zayed17/Fatma-Zayed17/README.md

 - 🧠 **ICPC Participant**
   My journey in **competitive programming** at ICPC sharpened my **problem-solving** and **algorithmic thinking**.

+- 🌿 **Graduation Project:**
+  Developed a **Smart AI-Powered Robotic Car** to detect and classify plant diseases using image processing and IoT — supporting smart agriculture with real-time insights.

 ---

 ## 🌱 Graduation Project